The Marvelous Land Of Oz

 returned Mombi, with downcast eyes, "he visited me to learn the way

-have told me a falsehood!" cried Glinda, angrily.
-"Only when the
+you have told me a falsehood!" cried Glinda, angrily.
+"Only

 said,